aviaryan/SublimeNotebook/sublime_notebook/docs/README.markdown

 }
 ```

-Once this setting is enabled, you will have to make your notebook a git repo and set `notebookbackup` branch to the git remote you want to backup to.
+Once this setting is enabled, you will have to make your notebook a git repository and set `notebookbackup` branch to the git remote you want to backup to.
 Start with an empty remote repository to avoid any conflicts.

 ```sh